-In 2013 and 2014, we expanded our business to include active underwriting through our acquisitions of Atrium and StarStone, respectively.
-We partnered with the Trident V funds ("Trident"), managed by Stone Point Capital LLC ("Stone Point") in the Atrium and StarStone acquisitions, with Enstar owning a 59.0% interest, Trident owning a 39.3% interest, and Dowling Capital Partners, L.P. ("Dowling") owning a 1.7% interest.
-We also expanded our portfolio of run-off businesses to include closed life and annuities, primarily through our acquisition of Pavonia Holdings (US) Inc. and its subsidiaries ("Pavonia") from HSBC Holdings Plc on March 31, 2013, although in 2017 we disposed of Pavonia, which made up the majority of our life and annuities business.
+While our core focus remains acquiring and managing non-life run-off business, we expanded our business to include active underwriting through our acquisitions of Atrium and StarStone in 2013 and 2014, respectively.
+We partnered with Trident in the Atrium and StarStone acquisitions, with Enstar owning a 59.0% interest, Trident owning a 39.3% interest, and Dowling owning a 1.7% interest.
+We also expanded our portfolio of run-off businesses in 2013 to include closed life and annuities, primarily through our acquisition of Pavonia.
+However, we disposed of Pavonia, which made up the majority of our life and annuities business, in 2017.